Hack (TV series): Production

 The series was produced by The Thomas Carter Company, Pariah, Big Ticket Television and CBS Productions.
 David Morse said of his role as Olshansky; "I think I can really live with Olshansky.
 We can go a lot of places.
 And as an actor, being in this kind of production is pretty unheard of.
 I didn’t even think it was possible.
 To actually go home every day and see my kids is a great thing...
 I like being a dad.
 I like going to the grocery store and cooking every night."
 Filming took place on location in Philadelphia.

 Hack would go on to become one of the last series to air on Saturdays in the United States for over a decade, as during the series' tenure, networks began to remove first-run scripted programming from the prime-time slot on Saturdays.

 Broadcast

 The show also aired in the United Kingdom on ITV3, being only one of two original dramas to be shown on the channel's launch night on November 1, 2004.
 The final four episodes of the first season never aired on ITV3, as the network allowed the broadcast rights to lapse before they were shown; however, both seasons later aired in their entirety on CBS Drama and CBS Action, beginning with the first season on February 10, 2015.
 Episodes were broadcast weekdays at 10:00pm.

 The series also in Australia on Network Ten, France on M6 and Russia on Fox Crime.
-In the United States, the series re-run on Crime & Investigation, AXS TV, Universal TV and GetTV.
-On GetTV, episodes aired at 3:00pm weekdays from April 24, 2017.
-Both series were also available for streaming on Netflix, however have since been removed.
+In the United States, the series re-ran on Crime & Investigation, AXS TV, Universal TV and GetTV.
+On GetTV, episodes aired at 3:00 pm weekdays from April 24, 2017.
+Both series were also available for streaming on Netflix, but have since been removed.